-The Student Aquatic Center and Bourgeois Hall facilities are for the use of University of Louisiana at Lafayette students, faculty and staff only.
+The Student Aquatics Center and Bourgeois Hall facilities are for the use of University of Louisiana at Lafayette students, faculty and staff only.
 To ensure safety and security, every person who enters these areas must show valid identification, which consist of:

-- Faculty or staff spouses, a RecSports spouse card must be presented along with a valid, pictured driver’s license.
+- Faculty or staff spouses, your Rec Sports spouse card must be presented along with a valid, pictured driver’s license

-- Visitors, a valid pictured driver’s license from persons 18 or older must be retained by the building supervisor and permission must be granted by the Director of RecSports.
-Visitors may request to view the facilities or the programmed events.
+- Visitors, a valid pictured driver’s license from persons 18 or older must be retained by the building supervisor and permission must be granted by the Director of Rec Sports.
+Visitors may request to view the facilities or programmed events.
 Visitors may not use the facilities under any circumstances.

-- Guests, a valid letter of authorization from the Director of RecSports must be presented along with a valid, pictured driver’s license.
+- Guests, a valid letter of authorization from the Director of Rec Sports must be presented along with a valid, driver’s license.

 People who do not fall into one of the above categories cannot be admitted into the complex.
 The UL Student Aquatic Center is not open to the general public.
 The safe and efficient operation of Bourgeois Hall and the Student Aquatic Center is dependent on the strict enforcement of the I.D. policy.

-- No swimming without lifeguard on duty.
+- No swimming without lifeguard on duty

-- No diving at any time.
+- No diving

-- No running, boisterous or rough plays.
+- No running, boisterous, or rough play

-- No eating near pool.
+- No eating near pool

-- No spitting or blowing nose in the pool.
+- No spitting or blowing nose in the pool

-- Persons with communicable disease should not enter the pool.
+- Persons with communicable disease should not enter the pool

-- Persons with skin, eye, ear or nasal infections should not enter the pool.
+- Persons with skin, eye, ear or nasal infections should not enter the pool

-- No animals or pets allowed in the pool.
+- No animals or pets allowed in the pool

 - Proper swimming attire is required.
-No thong bathing suits or cut off shorts.

 - The first aid kit is located next to the pool office near the first aid sign.